atar-axis/xpadneo/docs/README.md

 - Profile support.
 All four profiles behave the same way currently, and there is no support for configuring them.
 - The four paddles at the bottom are currently not supported.

+### Xbox Series X / S Wireless controller

+Full support for the Xbox Series X / S controller is present including the share button.
+This is currently mapped to keyboard event `KEY_RECORD` and may not work at all for any purpose.
+Thus, this implementation details may change during one of the next updates.

 ### 8BitDo controllers